About us

 Who supports us?

 VESTA Association receives most of its funding through donor support.
-Additional funds come from local business support of VESTA Radio and from revenue related to training programs for other organizations.
-VESTA has also received support from the European Union, USAID, UNIFEM, the Government of Finland, Friedrich Ebert Stiftung, IRC, the Global Fund for Women, the Westminster Foundation, NORAD, UNDP and others.
+Additional funds come from local business support of VESTA Radio and from revenue related to service provision and training/consultancy support programs, as well as incentives from govermental funds for NGOs.
+Main funding for realisation of programs/projects is received from the European Union,